ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### nonce

 The claim `nonce` is used to provide "freshness" quality as to the generated Evidence.
 A Presenter requesting Evidence MAY provide a nonce value as part of the request.
-This nonce value, if specified, SHOULD be repeated in the generated Evidence as a claim within the transaction entity.
+This nonce value, if specified, SHOULD be repeated in the generated Evidence as a claim within the transaction element.

 This claim is similar to the "eat_nonce" as defined in {{RFC9711}}.
 According to that specification, this claim may be specified multiple times with different values.
 However, within the scope of this specification, the "nonce" value can be specified only once within a transaction.